Girls & Youth Fundraising Campaign

 So we are raising $1 Million to provide funding stability for YWCA Minneapolis Girls and Youth Programs.

-We are just $100,000 $73,000 away from reaching our goal and are looking to you for support.
+We are just inches away from crossing the finish line and are looking to you for support.
 In this final push, EVERY DOLLAR DONATED WILL BE MATCHED!

 YWCA Girls and Youth programs are a smart investment in the future.